So you're watching your favorite Saturday Morning Cartoon

 - Better Off Dead has a couple of gag sequences in clay animation, representing Lloyd Dobler's bizarre daydreams about dancing hamburgers and so forth.

-- In Horton Hears a Who!, the previously All-CGI Cartoon briefly shifts into more traditional 2D animation that mimics anime as Horton imagines himself as a ninja sworn to protect the tiny world on the clover and take it to Mount Nool.
+- In Horton Hears a Who!, the previously All-CGI Cartoon briefly shifts into more traditional 2D animesque animation as Horton imagines himself as a ninja sworn to protect the tiny world on the clover and take it to Mount Nool.

 - Stay Tuned: Roy and Helen are Trapped in TV Land; at one point they're in a cartoon as mice.